Tulipamwe: Foreign Artists

 Foreign artists often do not know what to expect from Namibia or Tulipamwe, the experience of working in a rural African setting is often daunting but nonetheless rewarding.
 Simon Faithfull, from Britain, participate in the 1997 Tulipamwe project, during his time there he wrote a journal of his experience.
 He worked both as a conceptual and installation artist.

 In an unusual turnabout, foreign artists are usually more isolated in their own workspaces than local artists, this is because in the large cities they come from they are pressed for studio space and find it hard to work in groups because there is a lack of space.
 Generally in developed countries people are isolated by their living arrangements, which are very different from the communal living apparent in less developed countries.
 African artists often share resources, materials, and space.
 They tend to work together on projects this perhaps originated in the communal making of traditional functional objects such as baskets and pots.

 In the words of a German Tulipamwe participant: “Artists are usually solitary and to be forced to work as a group is unusual and challenging.
 For me it was a journey of self-discovery where all the artists worked together and helped each other.”

-Exposure to raw materials such as clay from riverbeds, abundant indigenous wood and found materials has been inspirational to many of the foreign participants.
+Exposure to raw materials such as clay from riverbeds, abundant indigenous wood and found materials has been inspirational to a number of the foreign participants.

 Tulipamwe 2008 held in Okombahe, as an international artists workshop, was dormant for the 3 years between 2004 and 2007.
 This was due to a lack of committed people with time to organize an event like this.
 The new Tulipamwe was launched in 2007 with new commitment from UNAM to ensure that the project was sustainable.
 A new working group was gathered together; who would be responsible for the organization, funding and selecting of participants.
 Tulipamwe was legally constituted as the Tulipamwe Arts Trust and a Board of Trustees was formed, the trustees are high profile members of the Namibian art community as well as a lawyer and an accountant.
 In 2007 it was decided to work towards the first workshop in 2008.

 The original vision for Tulipamwe was not changed, instead it was given broader aims that encompassed a much larger goal.
 Tulipamwe now focuses not only on artistic development but also on helping needy communities by holding the workshop in their vicinity and including community members in the program.